 There’s nothing like a great dye job to turn back the clock.
-Hair colour not only covers grey but also boosts volume and shine, makes fine lines less noticeable, and brightens a dull complexion.
+Hair colour not only covers grey – if that’s your desire – but also boosts volume and shine, makes fine lines less noticeable, and brightens a dull complexion.

-That is, unless you’re still colouring the same way you did in your 30s.
+That is, unless you’re still colouring the same way you did when you were much younger.

 “What worked then might be aging you now,” says colourist Kim Vo of the Mirage Las Vegas.

-To the rescue: the new rules for do-it-yourself dyeing that can make you look and feel a decade younger (no salon required!).
+To the rescue: the new rules for do-it-yourself dyeing that can make you look and feel a decade younger.

 CHOOSE AN AGE-DEFYING SHADE

-Extremely light or dark hair looks harsh against mature skin.
+Extremely light or dark hair can look harsh and too much of a contrast to your complexion as you age beyond your 20s and 30s.
 For the most youthful effect, lighten hair about two shades from your current natural colour (for instance, from medium brown to light brown or dark blonde; dark blonde to medium or light blonde), while selecting a cool or warm undertone that complements your skin.

 “Going lighter softens your face, so fine lines and age spots look less noticeable,” says Gary Howse, creative director of Seattle’s Gary Manuel Salon.
 Besides being more flattering, it also minimises the possibility of mistakes and avoids noticeable roots.